 More importantly, compliance can be enforced automatically since the rules of the game can be embedded in the code.
 For example, shareholders agreements can be programmed into the token and, consequently, governance will be done automatically.
 This will remove frictions in the economy and reduce the cost of transactions.

-The importance of tokenisation was quite clear to all the participants.
-Tokenisation is the future and if The Netherlands would not adopt favourable regulations it could become less competitive and lose out on promising startups who settle somewhere else.
-The next round in the discussions was to understand what The Netherlands needs to do to achieve tokenisation.
-What are the requirements for the Dutch ecosystem in order to benefit from tokenisation?
+The importance of tokenization was quite clear to all the participants.
+Tokenization is the future and if The Netherlands would not adopt favourable regulations it could become less competitive and lose out on promising startups who settle somewhere else.
+The next round in the discussions was to understand what The Netherlands needs to do to achieve tokenization.
+What are the requirements for the Dutch ecosystem in order to benefit from tokenization?

 Clear Definitions and Standards

 To achieve this, The Netherlands cannot act alone but should aim to achieve change on a European level.
 Tokens do not adhere to borders, so regulation works only when done at a supra-national level.
-This will remove system risks and will, eventually, lead to clear ICO/STO frameworks for organisations.
-A check-list and/or decision tree for organisations willing to do a token sale will help compliance and speed up innovative funding initiatives.
-Once there are clear definitions and standards, organisations can receive a seal of approval for their token offering thanks to trustworthy audits.
+This will remove system risks and will, eventually, lead to clear ICO/STO frameworks for organizations.
+A check-list and/or decision tree for organizations willing to do a token sale will help compliance and speed up innovative funding initiatives.
+Once there are clear definitions and standards, organizations can receive a seal of approval for their token offering thanks to trustworthy audits.

 Education and Talent

-The token ecosystem still needs to be developed and there is a lot of misunderstanding to tokenisation.
+The token ecosystem still needs to be developed and there is a lot of misunderstanding to tokenization.
 Therefore, we need education of all stakeholders and we need to grow the pool of talent in The Netherlands.
-More people need to understand tokenomics and token engineering and young people need to learn about tokenisation during studies (Bachelor or Masters).
-It is necessary that organisations can get access to deep expertise from a variety of relevant disciplines.
+More people need to understand tokenomics and token engineering and young people need to learn about tokenization during studies (Bachelor or Masters).
+It is necessary that organizations can get access to deep expertise from a variety of relevant disciplines.

-Tokenisation requires first movers.
+Tokenization requires first movers.
 First movers in the investment landscape as well as first movers in the startup scene.
-Tokenisation requires a different approach and, still, comes with a lot of uncertainty.
+Tokenization requires a different approach and, still, comes with a lot of uncertainty.
 Those countries that encourage first movers adoption of tokens will remain competitive.
-Startups need to develop lighthouses/uses cases, but investors need to be willing to buy those tokens and fund decentralised initiatives.
+Startups need to develop lighthouses/uses cases, but investors need to be willing to buy those tokens and fund decentralized initiatives.

 The government can play a role here by developing favourable regulation for investors.
-Those investors who do want to invest need to see the secondary value that can be achieved with tokenisation.
+Those investors who do want to invest need to see the secondary value that can be achieved with tokenization.

-Understanding why we need tokenisation and what we need to do to achieve tokenisation are the first steps.
-Eventually, we need to have the right infrastructure to move forward with tokenisation.
-The third session of the day was focused on the How and what we require to become successful with tokenisation in The Netherlands.
+Understanding why we need tokenization and what we need to do to achieve tokenization are the first steps.
+Eventually, we need to have the right infrastructure to move forward with tokenization.
+The third session of the day was focused on the How and what we require to become successful with tokenization in The Netherlands.

 Sandbox, sandbox, sandbox

-All tables agreed that to move forward, we need a sandbox, where organisations, regulators and governments can experiment with the new digital reality of tokens.
-The Dutch Financial Authority (AFM) has a sandbox for financial innovation, but it is very difficult for organisations to become part of it.
+All tables agreed that to move forward, we need a sandbox, where organizations, regulators and governments can experiment with the new digital reality of tokens.
+The Dutch Financial Authority (AFM) has a sandbox for financial innovation, but it is very difficult for organizations to become part of it.
 The AFM should open up their sandbox to co-create innovative token solutions.
 If The Netherlands develops a flexible and inclusive sandbox, it can become an important differentiator in the wide token ecosystem.
-In fact, it can make The Hague a digital hub when it comes to tokenisation.
+In fact, it can make The Hague a digital hub when it comes to tokenization.

 Lobbying through Education

-Organisations such as the 2Tokens project should lobby the government to make clear what The Netherlands will miss if we do not move ahead with tokenisation.
-Lobbying will help tokenisation become a priority for the Dutch government and the regulators.
-However, lobbying alone is not enough, because lobbying only works if the government understands the importance of tokenisation.
+Organizations such as the 2Tokens project should lobby the government to make clear what The Netherlands will miss if we do not move ahead with tokenization.
+Lobbying will help tokenization become a priority for the Dutch government and the regulators.
+However, lobbying alone is not enough, because lobbying only works if the government understands the importance of tokenization.
 Therefore, education is key.

-Education can be achieved by developing e-books, (online) courses, have 2Token ambassadors, organise events and ensure close collaboration on various levels of the government.
+Education can be achieved by developing e-books, (online) courses, have 2Token ambassadors, organize events and ensure close collaboration on various levels of the government.

 Collaboration and Clear Use Cases

-Apart from raising awareness and explaining the benefits of tokenisation, the best approach is to show the benefits of tokenisation.
+Apart from raising awareness and explaining the benefits of tokenization, the best approach is to show the benefits of tokenization.
 Therefore, we need clear, real-world examples that are backed by regulatory compliance.
-Several case studies, where there is a close collaboration between startup, government, regulators and the financial industry will help to understand the impact of tokenisation and see the benefits of it.
+Several case studies, where there is a close collaboration between startup, government, regulators and the financial industry will help to understand the impact of tokenization and see the benefits of it.
 Using clear examples we can show what The Netherlands would miss out (FOMO) if no action is taken.
-The closer the collaboration between different organisations the bigger the impact of lighthouses/use cases.
+The closer the collaboration between different organizations the bigger the impact of lighthouses/use cases.

 When creating clear use cases - with seamless user experience - with wide involvement of various stakeholders, any learnings should be disseminated across the industry and government.
 That way, we can learn from failure.
 A national sandbox will help in developing strong uses cases where there is close collaboration between governments and startups.
 However, as mentioned, collaboration should not only happen on the national level but also on the supra-national European level.